 People often mistakenly believe that only those with innate talent can learn the violin.
 This is not true.
 The ingredients necessary to learn a musical instrument are a commitment to daily practice and listening, a supportive environment, and an effective teacher.
 With these elements in place, anyone who desires can learn to play an instrument.
-While children can begin learning the violin at a young age, it is never too late to start.

 In addition to the Suzuki Method, my teaching approach is influenced by the pedagogy of Ivan Galamian, Shirley Givens, Paul Rolland, Simon Fischer, and Mimi Zweig.
 I am fascinated with the science of how we learn, and I love discovering new ways to break down problems for my students into small, easily managed bites.